How to Move an Image to the Front or Back in Google Docs

 Moving an image to the front in Google Docs

-1. Select the image: Click on the image that you want to move to the front.
-It will show a blue border with resizing handles around it, indicating that it’s selected.how to put an image in front of another in google docs
+1. Click the image you want to move to the front.how to put an image in front of another in google docs

-4. Move image to the front: Under the “Text Wrapping” options, select “In front of text“.How to Move an Image to the Front in Google Docs
+4. Choose “In front of text”.How to Move an Image to the Front in Google Docs

 Bring image to the front in Google Docs